Ionel Gherea: Repression and recovery

 The rise of Iron Guard fascism and antisemitism was a disappointment for Gherea—as documented by Mihail Sebastian, himself a Zarifopol disciple and fellow Jewish writer.
 However, with Vulcănescu and Noica, he remained one of the "young philosophers and disciples" who stood by metaphysician and Guard affiliate Nae Ionescu, when the latter was released from a concentration camp for political prisoners.
 In December 1940, the Iron Guard's National Legionary government ordered his father's remains to be exhumed and reburied in a Jewish-only cemetery.
 After World War II and the fall of fascism, Gherea, whose brother had taken refuge to the Soviet Union and been killed as a dissident during the Great Purge, was troubled by the prospects of communization.
 In a 1946 interview with Ion Biberi, he expressed his support for a "tolerant and libertarian democracy", but believed that the future belonged to "the sort of socialism that prevents people from speaking their mind."
-He was the only Gherea of his generation to have survived into the 1950s; he was the family doyen, an elder to his first-cousins Fany (Alexandru's daughter) and Sonia and Paul Zarifopol.
+Gherea's work was initially given positive coverage by the Romanian Communist Party's România Liberă.
+In February 1945, it called attention to him as a critic of idealism, and as such compatible with Marxism.
+In March of the following year, Gherea signed a communist letter of protest against Francoist Spain, demanding that it be isolated internationally after Cristino García's execution.

+Ionel was the only Gherea of his generation to have survived into the 1950s; he was the family doyen, an elder to his first-cousins Fany (Alexandru's daughter) and Sonia and Paul Zarifopol.
 Gherea's final decades were lived under the communist regime.
 Branded a "decadent" philosopher in the Marxist works of Constantin Ionescu Gulian, he was marginalized together with other thinkers of his generation.
 By 1955, his father, Constantin, was being officially recovered as a precursor of socialist realism, the standard literary dogma, but his works appeared only in censored form.
 Ornea began publishing Constantin Dobrogeanu-Gherea's works for Editura de Stat pentru Literatură și Artă, and needed Ionel's permission.
 The two authors met in October of that year, with Ornea recalling that: "everything in [Gherea's] self-presentation [was indicative of] a great material distress."
 He had been stripped of his position as répétiteur for the Bucharest Conservatory, and was tutoring for a living; he refused to answer most of Ornea's questions about "the old socialist movement", preferring instead to reminisce about Caragiale and his own siblings.